disbr007/planet_tools/readme.md

     --product_bundle basic_analytic \
     --orders ordered_ids.txt
     --destination_parent_directory orders/
+    --delivery zip
 ```
+Delivery via AWS is also possible, using `--delivery aws`, but requires
+that AWS account credentials are present in `config/config.json`

 ### Shelving and Indexing
 Once an order has been downloaded, it can be shelved and indexed: